-- Employees working in highest risk settings who have had a high-risk exposure (see Table 2) to a COVID-19 case should speak with their employer to report their exposure and follow their workplace guidance for return to work. - Employees working in highest risk settings should self-monitor for symptoms for a total of 10 days after the last exposure to the COVID-19 positive case or individual with COVID-19 symptoms. - All employees should self-isolate immediately if they develop any symptom of COVID-19 and seek testing if eligible. - Individuals who are required to work in person may attend the highest risk setting right away following the guidance below. - Close contacts should self-monitor for 10 days from last exposure 9. - Close contacts who develop any symptom(s) of COVID-19 should self-isolate immediately and be tested by molecular testing as soon as possible. - Where feasible, additional workplace measures for individuals who are selfmonitoring for 10 days from last exposure may include: - Recommending that close contacts with a household (ongoing) exposure obtain an immediate PCR or rapid molecular test, and re-testing at day 5 from initial exposure if initial test was negative.
+- Employees working in highest risk settings who have had a high-risk exposure (see Table 2) to a COVID-19 case should speak with their employer to report their exposure and follow their workplace guidance for return to work. - Employees working in highest risk settings should self-monitor for symptoms for a total of 10 days after the last exposure to the COVID-19 positive case or individual with COVID-19 symptoms. - All employees should self-isolate immediately if they develop any symptom of COVID-19. - Individuals who are required to work in person may attend the highest risk setting right away following the guidance below. - Close contacts should self-monitor for 10 days from last exposure 9. - Close contacts who develop any symptom(s) of COVID-19 should self-isolate immediately. - Where feasible, additional workplace measures for individuals who are selfmonitoring for 10 days from last exposure may include: - Recommending that close contacts with a household (ongoing) exposure obtain an immediate PCR or rapid molecular test, and re-testing at day 5 from initial exposure if initial test was negative.